feeless/feeless/README.md

 ## Goals

+### General

+* Correctness rather than performance, at least until I'm happy with the feature set.

 ### Rust crate

 * A complete library that a Rust developer can use to handle wallets, keys, blocks, signing, proof of work, etc.